-I'm Jim Gindin, a programmer living in Brighton, Michigan.
+I'm Jim Gindin, a programmer living in Canton, Ohio.
 I've always been fascinated with sports, and I've been designing games since I was old enough to roll dice.
 For a long time, I worked as a sportswriter, including six years part time at The Ann Arbor News while I worked my way through college.

 I was first exposed to computers in 1976, when I took a summer class for elementary school students taught by the Ann Arbor school district.
 We learned BASIC on a county-wide mainframe system.
 We would dial the mainframe, and place the telephone in a rather bulky modem-like device called an acoustic coupler.
 Our teacher even demonstrated a working version of the original Altair 8800 computer.
 My life was changed.